Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Adding hashtags may not be beneficial in raising visibility if your content has a low engagement rate.
 Hashtags perform best when combined with high-quality content that stimulates interaction and engagement from your fans.

-Reason #11: Hashtag Spamming
+Reason #14: Hashtag spamming

 When you add a huge number of unrelated or repetitive hashtags to your post in an effort to enhance visibility, this is known as hashtag spamming.
 This is considered spammy behavior and can harm your reach as well as engagement.
 Instagram’s algorithm may interpret this as an attempt to trick the system and penalize your account as a result.

-Reason #12: Hashtag Stacking
+Reason #15: Hashtag stacking

 When you utilize numerous unrelated hashtags in a single post in an attempt to boost visibility, this is known as hashtag stacking.
 While this may appear to be a clever plan, it might hurt your reach and engagement.
 Instagram’s algorithm may consider this spammy behavior.

-How to choose the right Instagram hashtags for likes and engagement!
+How to Choose the Right Instagram Hashtags for Likes and Engagement?

-We will have to agree – Instagram Hashtags are the unsung heroes of social media brand strategies.
-They do not get their due share!
-Don’t you agree?
-The truth is – even today in the year 2023, hashtags play a pivotal role in attracting a large sum of eyeballs [engagement] on your post, and on your overall Instagram marketing strategy.
-Hashtags are used in every aspect of Instagram – Reels, Stories, Posts, or IGTV.
-Their usage helps in showing the content to a large set of audience and communicate better.
+Hashtags are used in every aspect of Instagram—Reels, Stories, Posts, or IGTV.
+Their usage helps show content to a larger audience and communicate better.
 It is true and proven that a post with at least one or more Instagram hashtags averages more engagement compared to posts without a hashtag.
 Yes!
 That is indeed true.
 Don’t believe us?
 Try it out yourself.

 This ultimate guide to Instagram hashtags will help you understand everything you need to know about using a hashtag.
 After reading this blog, you will have the following: